 Touring Cast, 1952 (Guild/Kritzerland, 2CDs) (5 / 5) In remarkably vivid, clear, and full sound for its era, here’s a live performance of an international touring production, taken from a radio broadcast of a performance in Berlin.
-Alexander Smallens, conductor of the original Broadway production of Porgy and Bess as well as the 1942 revival, leads the RIAS Unterhaltungorchester and the Eva Jessye Choir in a performance that’s more than compensates in visceral excitement for whatever its flaws may be in terms of the editing of the score and other decisions.
-Those who know this work well in its complete form as written will immediately notice several oddities in this performance, the major one being the fact that a fair amount of the opera’s sung dialogue is declaimed over music rather than actually sung.
-Also, there’s an awful lot of shouted ad-libbing by the chorus members in the group scenes, and though that does ramp up the excitement level, it also partly obscures some gorgeous melodies and orchestrations.
+Alexander Smallens, conductor of the original Broadway production of Porgy and Bess as well as the 1942 revival, leads the RIAS Unterhaltungorchester and the Eva Jessye Choir in a performance that more than compensates in visceral excitement for whatever its flaws may be in terms of the editing of the score and other decisions.
+Those who know this work well in its complete form as written will immediately notice several oddities in this performance, a major one being the fact that a fair amount of the opera’s sung dialogue is declaimed over music rather than actually sung.
+There’s an awful lot of shouted ad-libbing by the chorus members in the group scenes, and though this does ramp up the excitement level, it also partly obscures some gorgeous melodies and orchestrations.
 And while much of the opera’s final scene is excised, Porgy’s frequently cut “Buzzard Song” is inserted there, at a point far too late in the action for it to make any dramatic sense or effect.
-But, but, but…..overall, this is a thrilling performance headed by two brilliant singers whose careers were boosted tremendously by this production, Leontyne Price and William Warfield.
+But, but, but…..overall, this is a thrilling performance headed by two brilliant singers whose careers were boosted tremendously with this production, Leontyne Price and William Warfield.
 The pair would go on to record a phenomenal album of highlights from the opera years later (see review below), but it’s nice to hear them here in a fuller statement of the score.
-The balance of the cast, most of them unremembered today, is wonderful, with two disappointing exceptions: the Crown, John McCurry, appears to have been in poor voice for this performance, and Cab Calloway takes far too many liberties in the role of Sportin’ Life, often scatting around in a weird falsetto when he should just be singing the damned notes.
+The balance of the cast is wonderful, with two disappointing exceptions: the Crown, John McCurry, appears to have been in poor voice for this performance, and Cab Calloway takes far too many liberties in the role of Sportin’ Life, often scatting around in a weird falsetto when he should just be singing the notes, thank you very much.
 Little matter.
 If the quirks and lapses of the performance make this recording far from definitive, it’s essential as an aural document of a viscerally exciting production that went a long way towards establishing this work as a masterpiece in the eyes and ears of the world at large. — M.P.

 Film Soundtrack, 1959 (Columbia) (3 / 5) This is an aural memento of a troubled film.
 The movie itself was withdrawn from circulation decades ago because it was despised by certain people who controlled the Gershwin estate, which held ownership of the rights, and even the soundtrack album has been out of print for years; I somehow acquired a Japanese CD pressing that sounds like it was transferred directly from the LP master tape, with no digital processing or remastering whatsoever.
 The film stars Sidney Poitier as Porgy, Dorothy Dandridge as Bess, Sammy Davis, Jr. as Sportin’ Life, Pearl Bailey as Maria, Brock Peters as Crown, Ruth Attaway as Serena, and Diahann Carroll as Clara, but only Davis, Bailey, and Peters do their own singing — and, for contractual reasons, Davis is not heard at all on this album.
 Instead, Cab Calloway sings Sportin’ Life’s “It Ain’t Necessarily So” and “There’s a Boat That’s Leavin’ Soon for New York” with an engaging personality that lacks the sense of evil necessary for the character.
 (At least Calloway here sings most of the notes as written, in contrast to the 1952 live performance recording reviewed above.)
 Another oddity of the film and the soundtrack recording is that, due to the rapidly changing racial sensibilities at the time, some of the performers sing the Catfish Row denizens’ dialect as originally written, but others do not; for example, in “I Can’t Sit Down,” the chorus sings “Today, I is gay and I’s free,” but Pearl Bailey sings “Today, I am gay and I’m free.”
 What we have presented here are pretty much the songs of Porgy and Bess; the movie retained very little of the opera’s sung dialogue, and there is none on the album.
 Despite its flaws, this recording is worth tracking down if only for baritone Robert McFerrin’s extraordinary performance of Porgy’s music, dubbed for Poitier, and Adele Addison’s lovely singing for Dandridge.
 Both rein in their operatic voices somewhat for the film medium, but they still sing beautifully under the skillful, respectful musical direction of André Previn and Ken Darby. — M.P.